 - (1988).
 Blake's Heroic Argument.
 London: Croom Helm.

 Chapter in book

 - Fuller, David (2018).
 'Communities in the Theatre and the World: Three Ballets and a Masque'.
 In New Places: Shakespeare and Civic Creativity.
-Edmondson, Paul & Fernie, Ewan Bloomsbury.
+Edmondson, Paul & Fernie, Ewan London: Bloomsbury.
+65-82.

 - Fuller, David (2018).
 'Sin, Death, and Love: Britten's Holy Sonnets of John Donne'.
-In Benjamin Britten and his Poets.
+In Literary Britten: Words and Music in Benjamin Britten's Vocal Works.
 Kennedy, Kate Boydell and Brewer.

 - Fuller, David (2015).
 'There is no method'?
 Contact and Conflict in Interdisciplinary Studies.
 In Contact and Conflict in English Studies.
 Coelsch-Foisner, Sabine & Schendl, Herbert Peter Lang.
 133-150.

 - Fuller, David (2015).
 A Kind of Loving: Hans Castorp as Model Critic.
 In Thomas Mann and Shakespeare: Something Rich and Strange.
 Doering, Tobias & Fernie, Ewan Bloomsbury.
 207-228.

 - Fuller, David (2012). '"A sensibility for the infinite": Metaphor, Symbol, Form, and the Sublime'.
 In Theology, Aesthetics and Culture.
 MacSwain, Robert C. & Worley, Taylor Oxford: Oxford University Press.
 213-225.